About Us

 In addition, CMU is currently the only academic organization nationwide offering a doctoral degree in healthcare administration based on distributed education/training methodology.

-Founded in 1878, the University of Western Ontario is committed to its mission of providing the best student experience among Canada's leading research-intensive universities.
-Western is home to approximately 3,800 full-time faculty and staff members, and approximately 30,000 full-time undergraduate and graduate students.
+Founded in 1878, Western University (formerly known as the University of Western Ontario) is home to approximately 3,800 full-time faculty and staff members, and approximately 34,000 full-time undergraduate and graduate students.
 Through its 12 Faculties, and three affiliated Colleges, the University offers more than 400 different majors, minors and specializations.
 Research is an integral part of the University's mission and external support for research projects currently exceeds $225 million per year.
 Premiere among its faculties and schools are the Schulich School of Medicine & Dentistry and the Ivey School of Business and affiliated education and research centers.
 An emphasis in both these faculties is in leadership and in producing the next generation of leaders in health care, business, industry and government.

-Collaboration of CMU with the University of Western Ontario and the Ivey Centre for Health Innovation and Leadership provides an unprecedented integration of ToL with an international approach to the wide range of issues related to health services and healthcare administration, and all associated aspects of business, national security, law, etc. Importantly, the combined expertise covers activities conducted both under normal and crisis situations.
+Collaboration of CMU, Western University and the Ivey International Centre for Health Innovation provides an unprecedented integration of ToL with an international approach to the wide range of issues related to business operations, national and international health services and healthcare administration, and all associated aspects of national security, law, etc. Importantly, the combined expertise covers activities conducted under both normal and crisis situations.

-In addition to being able to provide general ToL training to its own masters and doctoral students and external agencies and programs, CMU and UWO can provide similar training focused on:
+In addition to being able to provide general ToL training to its own masters and doctoral students and external agencies and programs, CMU and Western can provide similar training focused on:

 • senior (executive) personnel of individual agencies